Before you attempt this you need to add the REST provider to your list of available sources.

 The following is based on what can be found here Using OAuth there is some shared things to know.
-It will become an baerer token, which can also be used in a different non dynamic way.
+It will become an bearer token, which can also be used in a different non dynamic way.

 Following this you need to have Initiate OAuth set to GETANDREFRESH.
 OAuth Version needs to be set to what version of this the API is using, normally 2.0.
 You will also sometimes need to use an Callback URL, but it depends, when that is http://localhost:33333 is usually the one you should use.
 You need an OAuth Authorization Token URL or an OAuth Access Token URL, both and an OAuth Refresh Token URL.
 Sometimes also an OAuth Request token URL.
 All these can be different or the same URL.

 Notice I don't mention that you should add the tokens to the available fields.
 That is because these tokens will be stored in the OAuthSettings.txt file, as encrypted data, after you click on the Authorize OAuth button.

 Following that you should change the Initiate OAuth to REFRESH and it will automatically update the tokens in the file when they are about to expire.

 There are three methods to connect with, that are controlled by the OAuth Grant Type option.

-Code is the default method and the most common one.
+The Code option is the default method and the most common one.
 It requires an OAuth Client ID, OAuth Secret ID, OAuth Access Token URL and OAuth Authorization Token URL.
 As you can see below.

 The Client method requires some other things, though seemingly the same.
 It doesn't require the Authorization Token URL, but instead will require some possible parameters in the OAuth Params field as the one below does.